Free Raleigh Divorce Survival Guide

 - What would you do in the meantime?

 - Will there be room for your children?

 It can be tempting to rent a one or two bedroom apartment at first as a temporary measure just to get somewhere else.
 A two-bedroom apartment is fine, if you have enough room for your children.
 If not, it may be used against you when negotiating custodial terms.

 - Practical decisions.
 If you are moving out, consider the practicality of your new home, not just the cost.
 Ask yourself the following questions:- What is proximity to your child(rens) school/daycare?

 - Does your work schedule allow time to ensure everyone gets to school/work on time?

 - Can everyone be picked up on time?

-- OBTAIN REAL LEGAL ADVICE.
-Consult and work closely with your local divorce attorney to set reasonable goals and make sure you have a PLAN to achieve them.
+- Obtain real legal advice.
+Consult with your local divorce attorney to set reasonable goals and make sure you have a plan to achieve them.

 - Understand what's at stake and be smart.
 Creating a new life takes time, planning, and guidance from experienced divorce professionals.
 Do not try to figure it all out on your own.
 We recommend doing research, but allowing an experienced divorce attorney to guide your decisions.
 Your entire financial future and the custody of your children are at stake.